abhishek-kumar-code/Redfish_Public/Specification.md

 Below is an example of the Link Headers of a ManagerAccount with a role of Administrator that has a Settings Annotation.
 - The first Link Header is an example of a hyperlink that comes from the resource.
 It describes hyperlinks within the resource.
 This type of header is outside the scope of this specification.
-- The second Link Header is an example of an Annotation hyperlink as it references the JSON Schema that describes the annotation and does not have rel=describedby.
+- The second Link Header is an example of an Annotation Link Header as it references the JSON Schema that describes the annotation and does not have rel=describedby.
 This example references the public copy of the annotation on the DMTF's Redfish Schema repository.
 - The third Link Header is an example for the JSON Schema that describes the actual resource.
 - Note that the URL can reference an unversioned JSON Schema (since the @odata.type in the resource will indicate the appropriate version) or reference the versioned JSON Schema (which according to previous normative statements would need to match the version specified in the @odata.type property of the resource).